 This course helps the student to develop the attitudes and skills essential to career success and acts as a capstone course with a focus on running a successful landscape business.
-They concentrate on creating a portfolio and working on a project that begins with a design/proposal; includes research into specific zoning regulations and bylaws; follows through with a complete set of takeoffs, estimates, bids, specifications, and short and long form proposals; and ends with a presentation to the client.
+The student concentrates on two real life projects.
+Each student works on a project that begins with a design/proposal; includes research into specific zoning regulations and bylaws; follows through with a complete set of take-offs, estimates, bids, specifications, proposals; and ends with a presentation to the client.
+2 hours of studio per week